grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2021-11-12 14:24:40 | User Login   |
 | 2021-11-12 14:23:40 | Data Updated |

-This transformation empowers you to tailor the time representation in your visualizations, providing flexibility and precision in displaying temporal data.
+This transformation lets you tailor the time representation in your visualizations, providing flexibility and precision in displaying temporal data.

 > **Note:** This transformation is available in Grafana 10.1+ as an alpha feature.